 3. Electrical to 01

-These inspectors will work as a representative of the employees and will inspect the mine twice a week.
+These inspectors will work as representatives of the employees and will inspect the mine twice a week.

 Regulation no. 38 - Concerned with cleanliness.